Frequently asked questions

 Do you provide advice or services related to voluntary assisted dying?

 No, Caretailors service providers seek to improve quality of life.
 Despite our care providers having expertise at navigating end of life conversations, they are not medical professionals who can assist in hastening death.
-Discussions around voluntary assisted dying must be initiated with your doctor.
+Discussions around voluntary assisted dying should be initiated with your doctor.